Thinking about life's end

 Irvin D. Yalom

-It’s never easy to talk about death, especially our own.
+It’s never easy to talk about death, especially our own or that of someone precious to us.
 As a society, we rarely acknowledge it openly, but the fact remains that death comes to us all.
-Of course if we are seriously unwell we are likely to become more aware of our mortality, but even in times of good health, the end of our life awaits us at some point.
+Of course, if we are seriously unwell we are likely to become more aware of our mortality, but even in times of good health, the end of our life awaits us at some point.

 If you are a patient of Highland Hospice, staff will engage with you on questions about what your hopes and wishes are, and having a life-limiting illness may prompt you to take action in a number of ways.

 Whether or not you or someone close to you is unwell now, this page offers information and links which may be of help as you decide what is important for you.
 Thinking about death in advance can help in making things less problematic for you and for those you leave behind.
 It can also create potential opportunities for good things to come out of difficult times; both in the future and also in the present when death may be very far off.